antwanvdm/php-oop-music-collection/README.md

 - [ ] Make an actual composer package for this (separate music collection from the core)

 ## Changelog

+### v2.8.0

+- Upgraded to PHP8.4, everything works fine.
+- Upgraded phpStan to v2.1, which needed some minor fixes to be back on lv6 again
+- Upgraded phpUnit to v12.3, with updated config
+- Upgraded PHP-CS-Fixed to v3.87
+- Implemented Property Hooks for Validation classes

 ### v2.7.0